Jako0320/readME_Generator-JS/README.md

 # README Generator

 ## Description
-Create a professional README File generator with the appropriate prompts
+Create a professional README Generator with the appropriate prompts

 ## Table of Contents
 - [Installation](#installation)